What Is Data Intelligence?

 • Timeliness: Data is current and reflects the latest information.

-Data governance frameworks ensure compliance with privacy regulations such as GDPR or CCPA, enforce access controls, and maintain audit trails.
+Data governance frameworks ensure compliance with GDPR compliance and CCPA requirements, enforce access controls, and maintain audit trails.
 These practices build trust and maintain data integrity.

 Data intelligence improves data privacy compliance through continuous monitoring and automated documentation.